-(1) 10% = 1 Class presentation
+(1) 10 % = 2 Class presentations

-10 minutes long + 5 minutes for questions.
+15 minutes long + 5 minutes for questions.
 Graded for clarity; organization; preparation; effectiveness of your communication (are you connecting with us? are we convinced?); insight of your critique.
 PowerPoint or similar presentation is recommended.
 Students may present on any topic that pertains to Haitian Creole linguistics.

-(2) 30 % = 2 papers, 1,000 words each (essay topic and paper).
+(2) 30 % = 2 papers, 1,000 words each.
 Your sources must include the class readings plus at least 3 additional sources per essay.